2010 Olympics Results

 - dividing the country’s Olympic athlete count by the value in order to get the results in athletes per something

-The athlete count was taken from the website for the Beijing Olympics.
+The athlete count was taken from the Wikipedia page for the Vancouver Olympics.
 This number is not as precise as it could be because of teams.
 To reconcile this, either all members of a team should count as one athlete or one medal should be counted each member of the team, instead of one medal for the whole team.
 While each athlete does receive a physical medal, the results tally counts a team medal as only one medal.

 - Medal Winners Without Normalization

 - Top Ten Medal Winners Rankings After Normalization